lsst-dm/dmtn-234/index.rst

 DMTN-225_
     Metadata gathered and stored for each user, including constraints such as valid username and group name patterns and UID and GID ranges.

+DMTN-235_
+    Lists and defines the scopes used by the Science Platform.

 RDO-013_
     The Vera C. Rubin Observatory Data Policy, which defines who will have access to Rubin Observatory data.